Mathics3/mathics-threejs-backend/docs/documentation.md

     - `ticks` (type: [number[], number[], string[]][3]) — array containing the ticks' information for, respectively, x, y and z axes.
 The ticks' information is an array of three elements: big ticks' 0-1 coordinates, small ticks' 0-1 coordinates, big ticks' labels.
 Default: `[]`
     - `ticks_style` (type: [color[3]](/mathics-threejs-backend/types/color)) — array containing the ticks' colors for, respectively, x, y and z axes.
 Default: `[[0, 0, 0], [0, 0, 0], [0, 0, 0]]` (all ticks are black)
   - `elements` (type: [element[]](/mathics-threejs-backend/types/color) — array of primitives, default: `[]`
   - `extent` (type: object) — the size of the bounding box.
-This is optional, only use this if you don't want the default behaviour.
+This is optional, only use this if you don't want the default behavior.
 This is an object with the following properties:
     - `xmin` (type: number)
     - `ymin` (type: number)
     - `zmin` (type: number)